 Chinese and Russian researchers have studied cataract-preventive nutrients for nearly a decade.
 A Chinese study done by A.M.
 Wang in 19994 involved 96 patients aged 60 years or older having age-related cataracts of various degrees of maturity.
 The duration of the disease from 2 to 21 years.
 Patients instilled one to two drops of the carnosine-containing solution in each eye three to four times each day for a period of treatment ranging from three to six months.
 The researchers measured eyesight improvement and changes in lens transparency.
 The result showed that carnosine had a pronounced effect on cataracts: the effective rate was 100%.
 For mature cataracts, the effect rate was 80%.

 Italian researchers tested d-carnosine and l-carnosine on tissue cultures from bovines.5 They treated the primary protein that forms lens structure with guanidine.
 Guanidine causes cataracts by forming fibrils.
 Then, they treated the cultures with d-carnosine or l-carnosine.
 This inhibited fibril formation.
 Additionally, using carnosine on existing fibrils dissolved them almost completely.
-The implication is that carnosine could both prevent and halt the formation of cataracts.
+Therefore, the implication is that carnosine could both prevent and halt the formation of cataracts.

 A 2014 Russian study6 combined equal amounts of N-acetylcarnosine and D-pantethine.
 N-acetylcarnosine has been shown to impact lens clarity.
 D-pantethine is vitamin B5 (pantothenic acid) in a two-molecule form.
 Animals were given a 5% dilution of the substances, either in the eyes or in the body.
 The researchers exposed animals to ultra-violet type A light, which normally induces cataracts.
 This study used gel permeation chromatography to measure the proteins that cause cataracts.
 Both treatments protected the animals from developing cataracts.